June Havoc: Film and stage

 In 1960, President Dwight D. Eisenhower authorized the creation of the President’s Special International Program, under the United States Department of State and its agent, the International Cultural Exchange Service of America.
 The Program, with the American National Theatre and Academy, established the Theatre Guild American Repertory Theatre to perform a program of plays abroad.
 Havoc, as well as Helen Hayes, Leif Erickson and others, made six-month commitments to participate in the repertory company.
 Three plays were selected to be performed in repertory: The Skin of Our Teeth, in which Havoc played Sabina and Hayes portrayed Mrs. Antrobus; The Miracle Worker, in which Havoc portrayed Mrs. Keller; and The Glass Menagerie, in which Hayes played the mother.
 The playwrights, Thornton Wilder, William Gibson and Tennessee Williams, all personally supervised the productions of their plays.
 In February and early March 1960, the repertory company performed the plays at the National Theater in Washington, D.C.
 Commencing later in March, the company toured in Europe and the Middle East, performing the plays in major cities in Spain, Belgium, the Netherlands, Greece, Egypt, Israel, Turkey, Germany, Denmark, Norway, Sweden, Finland, Italy, Switzerland and France.
 Later in the year, the repertory company toured Latin America, performing the same plays, and was the first American repertory theater company to perform in Latin America.

 In 1959, Havoc's first memoir, Early Havoc, was published.
 The New York Times critic called the book "spirited" and "entertaining."
 In the memoir, Havoc recounted her life from childhood to 1933, when she first competed in a marathon dance contest.
 The chapters alternated between a chronological progression and a description of the grueling marathon dance contest, detailing the desperation and degradation she experienced and observed.
 At the time of the book's publication, Havoc was appearing on Broadway in the play The Warm Peninsula, co-starring Julie Harris and Farley Granger.
 Harris read the memoir, and was so taken with the dance contest chapters that she urged Havoc to write a play based upon that experience.
 At first she demurred, never having written a play.
-However, Harris persisted, and when she said that she would star as Havoc's character in the play, Havoc was finally persuaded to write the play.
-Upon completion, the play Marathon ’33 was performed in a workshop at the Actors Studio.
+However, Harris persisted, and when she said that she would star as Havoc's character in the play, Havoc was finally persuaded to write it.
+Upon completion, the play Marathon '33 was performed in a workshop at the Actors Studio.
 David Merrick optioned the play for Broadway with Gower Champion set to direct.
 However, Havoc canceled the option, explaining that Merrick wanted to turn the play into a musical.
 Champion responded that Havoc had canceled the option because Merrick had wanted her to work with another writer to revise the play, and she had refused.